 For an Australian Christmas-inspired picnic, replace eggnog with champagne and bring pavlova instead of plum pudding.
 Be thoughtful of guests who may want to go easy on the booze by providing healthy alternatives, such as refreshing smoothies and fruit juices.
 Don’t forget the red and green cocktail umbrellas!
-Write down your summer-y menu on a surfboard, if you’re feeling extra creative.
+Write down your summer-inspired menu on a surfboard, if you’re feeling extra creative.

 Come nightfall, you can light a bonfire.
 Essential to beach parties, bonfires bring a nostalgic Christmas vibe.
 They conjure up images of your warm family gatherings by the fireplace, only this time you’re cozying up around an outdoor fire pit.
 This is the time to exchange gifts, share fun stories, roast marshmallows, and enjoy decadent s’mores, all while listening to soft holiday music.

 So who needs snow when you can have the sand between your toes?
 This summer holiday, enjoy frolicking at the beach and have a merry, summer-inspired Christmas in July!